I want to focus here on the principles of reality knife defense, based on the Krav Maga experience.

-Hock Hochheim writes "It is the "Myth of the Duel" - spending too much time fighting the mirror image of yourself or your small system of techniques.
+This is called the "Myth of the Duel" - spending too much time fighting the mirror image of yourself or your system of techniques.
 Innocent mistake, but a serious one.
-The old kick boxer never fought on the ground.
-The wrestlers and Judokans never "kickboxed" on the ground."
+The kick boxer never fought on the ground.
+The wrestlers and Judokans never kickboxed.

 Before we identify the solution; block, evasive movement, counter, we must first identify the problem, i.e. the nature of the attack.

 We have to understand what might happen, we have to learn this from people 'who have been there and done that.'
-I get my advice from my combat instructor Itay Gil of the Israeli Special forces, former Military police Hock Hochheim, NYPD officer Louie Balestrieri, personal safety expert Arthur Cohen, and anyone, anyone who has been in a real life encounter.
+I get my information from law enforcement professionals and surveillance cameras, or anyone who has been in a real life encounter.
 This does not beat first hand experience, I admit, but I am not going into a bar looking for a fight with a drunken knife wielding assailant just so I can 'practice'.

 Know Where a Knife Might Be